Kaiser-Franz-Josef-Greisenasyl

 Das konnte man am 1.
 Juni 1907 als Innsbrucker der Presse rund um die Pläne des Gönners entnehmen, der die Wohnstätte für Innsbrucks Senioren plante.
 1908 stiftete Johann von Sieberer das Innsbrucker Greisenasyl zur Ehre des 60jährigen Thronjubiläums von Kaiser Franz Josef I. Am 29.
 August 1909, zum 100.
 Jubiläum der Berg-Isel Schlacht the building was personally inaugurated by Franz Josef I in the presence of the Bishop of Brixen.

 Alongside the ÖBB administration building and the orphanage, the old people's asylum is the third impressive secular building in Saggen.
-The building's own chapel is crowned by a bell tower.
+The building's own chapel is characterised by a bell tower.
 You can see the statues of St Peter and St Paul as well as Christ as a symbol of kindness towards all people.
 The magnificent 86 metre-long façade has been preserved to this day.
 It is not only remotely reminiscent of a palace, but was deliberately designed to provide a suitable architectural framework for the dignity of the age.
 This was also reflected in the modern furnishings of the old people's asylum at the time of its opening.
 The kitchen was equipped to cater for up to 300 people.

 Eine staatlich geregelte Pensionsversicherung wie wir sie heute kennen, gab es vor der Gründung der Republik Österreich nach 1918 nicht. Ältere Untertanen, die nicht mehr arbeiten konnten, wurden zu Hause von Verwandten oder Angestellten versorgt.
 Bei Bauern wurde dies mit dem sogenannten Ausgedinge was regulated as part of the transfer of the farm.
 Anyone who did not belong to one of these privileged classes quickly fell through the cracks.
 Labourers, journeymen, day labourers, farmhands and menial staff had to beg or were dependent on the care of the poor and elderly by patrons or the church.
 From the 16th century onwards, care in Tyrol was the responsibility of the community to which a subject belonged.
 In times of need, however, the communities were often overwhelmed.
 Even the church was unable to take on this problem permanently and reliably.